Celebrate International Women’s Day 2021 with these inspiring accounts of female leadership

 I never saw myself relating success to female figures.
 My life showed me that the road to success relates to the whole journey.
 That journey started with a female, my grandma.

 This observation manifested into the mission I have today, and the type of people I help through spark back.
 They are especially talented leaders, great at what they do, and have a proven track record of success, yet they lack appreciation from significant people in their lives and the needed energy.
 Consequently, they lack creating a meaningful impact in their lives.
-Learn more how C suite level executives, celebrities, politicians and royalty over 20 industries in more than 21 countries have achieved more by visiting the website below:

 International Women’s day is a poignant reminder of how far we have come over the last century.
 The brave women who began a movement that championed women’s right to vote, join the workforce, and be socially and politically recognised have paved the way for us today.
 There is much to celebrate on what is a national holiday in over 25 countries around the world.